 Biological threat reduction in action

-Many WTRP-funded initiatives have demonstrated their impact and value during the pandemic.
-They are supporting the global response to COVID-19.
+Many WTRP-funded initiatives demonstrated their impact and value during the pandemic and supported the global response to COVID-19.
 Support includes:

 - biological containment laboratories in the Caribbean, Ghana, Jordan, Nigeria and South Africa